2jw6152/scanQ/README.md

 On the scanner screen tap the floating camera button to capture a photo.
 The recognized text is shown in a dialog so you can verify that OCR succeeded.
+The preview displays a green bounding box representing the area that will be scanned.
+Only that portion of the captured image is processed which can help prevent crashes on low-memory devices.

 The Android build requires camera permissions.
 Ensure that your `android/app/src/main/AndroidManifest.xml` includes: